usedbytes/i2c_encoder/regmap.md

 ### *CMIF*
 The compare-match interrupt flag.
 This bit will be asserted when a compare-match occurs.
-The host must write 1 to this bit to clear the flag and release the LED/IRQ line.
-Writing 1 to this bit at any other time has no effect.
+The host must write 0 to this bit to clear the flag and release the LED/IRQ line.
+Writing 1 to this bit has no effect.

 ### *LED[1:0]*
 These two bits control the behaviour of the LED/IRQ output, as described in the